 Graham is a devoted son of the Black Country, a heavily-industrialised area of the West Midlands that was key to the industrial revolution of the 18th & 19th Centuries due to its vast mineral wealth of coal, iron ore, limestone and fireclay.
 On obtaining a B.Sc in 1975 he pursued an eclectic range of interests en route to establishing himself as a writer, broadcaster and presenter.
 In 2013 he ‘took a step outside for a while’ and relocated to the Welsh borders but maintains connections with the Black Country in pursuance of his passions as a waterways specialist with an interest in glass - albeit nowadays more via the miracles of desk-top technology and a healthy broadband connection.

-A regular contributor in both fields on topics ranging from informal reportage to Government Select Committees, he is a member of the West Midlands Waterways Partnership (part of the Canal & River Trust), a Trustee of the British Glass Foundation and a Director of Chance Glass Works Heritage Trust.
+A regular contributor in both fields on topics ranging from informal reportage to Government Select Committees, he was a member of the West Midlands Waterways Partnership (latterly known as the Regional Advisory Board and part of the Canal & River Trust) from its inception in June 2011 through to an extended tenure in November 2018 and is currently a Trustee of the British Glass Foundation and a Director of Chance Glass Works Heritage Trust.
 In 2015 he sat as a jury member for the International Festival of Glass Biennale.

 He was invested for services to inland waterways in 2001 and in 2005 was voted by his peers as Inland Waterways Personality of the Year, assuming the mantle from John Craven OBE, David Suchet CBE and Timothy West CBE.
 Graham is recognised in his former home town with inclusion on the Living Literature 'Ceiling of Honour' in The Crown Centre, Stourbridge, created by internationally-acclaimed metalwork artist Luke Perry (see Photo for images; click here for Luke Perry) where his plaque hangs alongside personalities associated with the area that include authors JK Rowling, and JR Tolkien, Led Zeppelin's Robert Plant, cameo glass engraver John Northwood and Frank Foley, who helped thousands of Jews flee the Nazis during the Holocaust.